Colorado lawmakers to consider ban on semiautomatic weapons

 While Democrats hold large majorities in both chambers of Colorado’s Legislature, the bill faces uncertain prospects.

-The draft legislation has already sparked conservative backlash and lawsuit preparation from the local branch of the National Rifle Association, and while Democratic leadership has given it tentative support, Democratic Gov. Jared Polis has been noncommittal about the legislation.
+The draft legislation has already sparked conservative backlash and lawsuit preparation from the local branch of the National Rifle Association.
+While some Democratic leaders have given it tentative support, others have refrained from taking a stance — along with Democratic Gov. Jared Polis, who’s been noncommittal when questioned about the bill.
 It has yet to get a hearing in Colorado’s statehouse, which kicked off its session earlier this month.

 One of the bill’s sponsors, Democrat Rep. Andrew Boesenecker, said there remains a long runway before the legislation’s introduction, with more stakeholder input to hear and potential concerns to accommodate.
 Boesenecker remains confident in its support, adding, “I always count my votes.”